 Stress can wreak havoc on the body, causing muscle tension, pain, stomach upset, and sleep trouble, just to name a few.
 Stress can also lead to many other health problems that can increase blood pressure, heart disease, obesity, and diabetes.

 I’m sure you are wondering if there’s a way you can short circuit your fight or flight response.
 Before you start taking antidepressants, anti-anxiety medications, sleeping aids, or high blood pressure medications, there are many types of vitamins that can help combat stress and anxiety.
-These vitamins are probably the closest thing to an actual ‘chill pill’ on the market.
+While you may be considering the benefits of collagen, these vitamins are probably the closest thing to an actual ‘chill pill’ on the market.

 Persona Nutrition offers a unique supplement program that’s filled with vitamins to help cope with stress.
 Get your personalized recommendation by taking our questionnaire at PersonaNutrition.com.
 Persona is the only Science-Based supplement provider on the web today!
 Take advantage of our knowledge and use it to your health’s benefit!